sfeltner-godaddy/rr-streamlining/README.md

       AwsWeb103 --> AwsAppDev000  %% Keep for now - further review.
 Maybe move to on-prem and acq

-      %% AWS Applicaton Development
-      AwsAppDev000{"YET ANOTHER GATING QUESTION - Do you have any App Dev concers?"}
-      AwsAppDev000 -->|Yes| AwsAppDev201
-      AwsAppDev000 ---->|No| AwsArch000
-      AwsAppDev201{"Select all authentication systems the project is using:"}
-      AwsAppDev201 --> AwsAppDev209  %% Keep, but gate - base
-      AwsAppDev209{"Do all tools hosted in this account adhere to the Tool Security Standard in full?"}
-      AwsAppDev209 --> AwsArch000  %% Keep but gate - base

-      %% AWS Architecture
-      AwsArch000{"NEED GATING QUESTION - Do you have any Architecture concerns?"}
-      AwsArch000 -->|Yes| AwsArch300
-      AwsArch000 ---->|No| AwsOps000
-      AwsArch300{"Which methods would be used in this project to double/half capacity?"}
-      AwsArch300 --> AwsArch301  %% Service Tier 0/1 bucket
-      AwsArch301{"What are the traits that make up your service?"}
-      AwsArch301 --> AwsOps000  %% DELETE

-      %% Operations
-      AwsOps000{"NEED GATING QUESTION - ask them everyone?"}
-      AwsOps000 -->|Yes| AwsOps500
-      AwsOps000 ---->|No| AwsPriv000
-      AwsOps500{"Are all logs, monitors, and alerts configured in compliance with 'GoDaddy Monitoring Standard', and confirmed to be operating appropriately?"}
-      AwsOps500 --> AwsOps501
-      AwsOps501{"Is your application integrated with the SPAQ to capture application metrics?"}
-      AwsOps501 --> AwsOps502
-      AwsOps502{"Are you adhering to the Real User Monitoring standard?"}
-      AwsOps502 --> AwsOps503  %% DELETE
-      AwsOps503{"Have you identified recovery processes for each layer of your application?"}
-      AwsOps503 --> AwsOps504  %% Keep
-      AwsOps504{"Which parts of provisioning your infrastructure require manual steps and/or human intervention?"}
-      AwsOps504 --> AwsOps505  %% DELETE
-      AwsOps505{"Do all deployments in this project generate change orders when deploying to production?"}
-      AwsOps505 --> AwsOps506  %% Keep
-      AwsOps506{"Do all production changes follow the Godaddy Change Management Policy?"}
-      AwsOps506 --> AwsPriv000  %% DELETE

       %% Privacy and Compliance
       AwsPriv000{"NEED GATING QUESTION - Do you have Privacy or Compliance concerns?"}
       AwsPriv000 -->|Yes| AwsPriv600
       AwsPriv000 ---->|No| AwsSec000
       AwsPriv600{"Does this project utilize a separate account for payment processing?"}
       AwsPriv600 --> AwsPriv604
-      AwsPriv604{"Which of the following strategies do you apply for least privilege and zero trust?"}
-      AwsPriv604 --> AwsPriv605  %% Keep
-      AwsPriv605{"Is the system configured to issue a log entry when an account is added to or removed from any group assigned admin privileges?"}
-      AwsPriv605 --> AwsPriv606  %% DELETE
-      AwsPriv606{"Will there be any admin access to any production resource beyond Break-Glass Procedure?"}
-      AwsPriv606 --> AwsPriv607  %% Keep
-      AwsPriv607{"Reusable deployment artifacts are stored in:"}
-      AwsPriv607 --> AwsPriv608  %% DELETE
-      AwsPriv608{"Select all CI/CD methods utilized:"}
-      AwsPriv608 --> AwsPriv609  %% DELETE
-      AwsPriv609{"Which source code management systems are used?"}
-      AwsPriv609 --> AwsPriv610  %% DELETE
-      AwsPriv610{"How often do you upgrade your software/packages/libs or self-managed applications?"}
-      AwsPriv610 --> AwsPriv611  %% Keep
-      AwsPriv611{"What controls are in place to limit administrative access to the systems?"}
-      AwsPriv611 --> AwsPriv612  %% DELETE
-      AwsPriv612{"Do your CICD pipeline(s) utilized in this project require passing build, automated, and security tests including passing any security scans with no High/Critical vulnerabilities prior to deployment?"}
-      AwsPriv612 --> AwsPriv613  %% Service Tier 0/1
-      AwsPriv613{"Are there third-party or self-managed applications (libraries/dependencies) that will require patch management?"}
-      AwsPriv613 --> AwsSec000  %% DELETE

-      %% Security
-      AwsSec000{"I NEED GATING QUESTION - Do you have any Security Concerns?"}
-      AwsSec000 -->|Yes| AwsSec700
-      AwsSec000 ---->|No| AwsML000
-      AwsSec700{"Is security logging applied to all systems and will it include application security logging for your production services prior to taking production traffic?"}
-      AwsSec700 --> AwsSec701  %% Keep - base
-      AwsSec704{"What is your rotation strategy for all compute resources?"}
-      AwsSec704 --> AwsSec706  %% DELETE
-      AwsSec706{"Will all unnecessary scripts, drivers, subsystems, library, dependencies, etc. be removed from systems in this project?"}
-      AwsSec706 --> AwsSec707  %% DELETE
-      AwsSec707{"Are you compliant with the Service Authentication Patterns Standard?"}
-      AwsSec707 --> AwsML000  %% DELETE

       %% Machine Learning
       AwsML000{"Will this project be using machine learning before your next readiness review?"}